eclipse-sprotty/sprotty-website/hugo/content/docs/actions_and_protocols.md

 ### 2. Client-Only Layout

-The server sends `RequestBoundsAction` to the client instead of updating the model directly.
+The server sends `RequestBoundsAction` (highlighted in yellow) to the client instead of updating the model directly.
 The client does not forward the resulting `ComputedBoundsAction` to the server because that would be an unnecessary round-trip.
 The updated bounds are applied locally in the client instead.
 {{< mermaid class="text-center">}}
 sequenceDiagram
 participant C as Client
 participant S as Server
 Note over C,S: Client requests model
 C->>S: RequestModelAction
+rect rgb(90, 90, 50)
     S->>C: RequestBoundsAction
+end
 Note over C,S: Server updates model loop when model changes
+    rect rgb(80, 80, 50)
         S->>C: RequestBoundsAction
+    end
 end
 {{< /mermaid>}}
 This is very similiar to scenario 1 (with server-only layout).
 However, instead of `SetModelAction` and `UpdateModelAction` we use the `RequestBoundsAction` which contains the full graph